Chinese Language - Learning Resources

-University of Southern California: Characters are presented by lessons based on Integrated Chinese textbooks along with English definition, pronunciation and related Chinese words.
-Another good site can be 國語會which allows a user to enter a character to get stroke animation, pronunciation, component, etc. If you want to search by A, B, C, and D, you may want to check at Tim Xie's web site.
+Characters are presented by lessons based on Integrated Chinese textbooks along with English definition, pronunciation and related Chinese words.
+A good site is 國字標準字體筆順學習網, which allows a user to enter a character to get stroke animation, pronunciation, component, etc. If you want to search by A, B, C, and D, you may want to check at Tim Xie's web site.

 eStroke: A tool to generate animated stroke and definition.

 - Chinese Conversion Tools

 笨笨網站繁簡文字轉換系統: It can convert between simplified and traditional Chinese characters encoded in Unicode, GB, BIG5.
 There are other useful tools on the web site.

 SitePal which has narrators and effects to choose.
 InterPhonic may be a good tool to purchase and install on your local computer.

 RiKai: This site allows you to paste your text and get pinyin and English definition when moving your mouse over a word or character.
 In addition, you can simply type a URL to get a whole site annotated if you like.